odersky/sips/pending/_posts/2011-10-13-uncluttering-control.md

 ---

 __Martin Odersky__

 __first submitted 13 October 2011__

+## Motivation ##

-__Motivation__: The more Scala code I write the more I get tripped up by the need to write conditions in  if-then-else expressions and other control constructs in parentheses.
+The more Scala code I write the more I get tripped up by the need to write conditions in  if-then-else expressions and other control constructs in parentheses.
 I normally would not advocate syntax changes at this level, except that this has been the single syntax decision that feels worse for me the longer I use it.

 ## Part 1: if ##